kokoroimafuku/Inventory-Management-System-individual/README.md

 4. Print the products that are currently in the invenotry
 5. Modify the quantity of products in the inventory
 6. Print the products that are running low
-# HOW TO COMPILE AND RUN THE PROGRAM
-1. Clone the repository to your computer
-2. Import the files in the repository as a project in you IDE that supports java preferebly VS CODE/eclipse
-3. Open the COSC 310 Folder
-4. Open the src folder
-5. Open the proj folder
-6. Run the java files in the proj folder.
-The program should execute

 # Setting up the database
 1. Download docker desktop